gwisk/gradguide/README.md

 hands is really frustrating, especially when you know you're being judged by metrics that you may find unfair (such as the GRE and GRE subject tests).
 So, I spent months thinking about how to improve my application.
-In retrospect, I realize there is only so much you can do, but there are some important things you can and should do.
-I got rejected from a lot of schools, but I got into many other programs that I'm excited about!
+In retrospect, I realize there is only so much you can do.
+After a certain point, it's out of your hands.
+But there are some important things you can and should do.
+I got rejected from a lot of schools, but I got into many other programs and now I am thriving at UChicago.

 At the end of the day, it is a crapshoot.
 You will get in somewhere, absolutely.
 The question is just where.
 I hope with this guide in hand,